LeMagnifiq/LeMagnifiq/README.md

 # Hi there 👋, I'm Suleyman Yahaya!

-I'm a Data Scientist/Data Analyst with a deep-seated passion for all things Data Science, including AI, Machine Learning, and Analytics.
+I'm a dedicated Data scientist/data analyst with a profound interest in Data Science, Machine Learning, and Analytics.
+I've honed my skills in Python, R, and SQL, and have hands-on experience with machine learning frameworks like TensorFlow and PyTorch.

 ## About me
 🔭 I'm constantly working on improving my data science skills, and applying them to solve real-world problems.